FinnWelzmueller/FLASHES2.0/README.md

 ### Dashboards

 For each source, a dashboard is provided, showing all available information.
-In this project, grafana (image grafana/grafana) is used to provide the dashboard environment‚
+In this project, Grafana (image grafana/grafana) is used to provide the dashboard environment.
+Each source has a dedicated dashboard providing all lightcurve information.
+As not all sources support the same data sets, the dashbaords have to be created depending on the available information.
+The following combinations are available:

+- only MAXI data is available
+- only Swift/BAT data is available
+- Swift/BAT and MAXI data is available -> in this case, also combined fluxes and hardness ratio is calculated
+- Swift/BAT and Fermi/GBM data is available
+- MAXI and Fermi/GBM data is available
+- Swift/BAT, MAXI and Fermi/GBM data is available -> in this case, also combined fluxes and hardness ratio is calculated

+For each of the six cases, a template for a dashboard is available.
+In the template, the placeholder for the source name is 'integral_name'.
+The placeholders for the influx keys are 'swift_influxkey', 'maxi_influxkey', 'fermi_influxkey', 'hardness_influxkey' and 'combined_influxkey'.
+When creating a dashboard for a source, the placeholders are replaced with the corresponding keys from the mongoDB.

 ## Source Tagging